jesussalgado372/WeatherSprint/README.md

 // Weather Sprint

 /*
  Start coding the structure layout
  Upload to Github
+ Get the site to look like the figma provided
-Added search functionality, geolocation, and local storage for favorites
+ Added search functionality, geolocation, and local storage for favorites Make small changes to have better functionality
 */

 /*